tildeclub/tilde.club/docs/safe-scripting-the-tilde-way.md

 E.g. We know that finger data might contain personal data such as phone numbers, and other identifying information and is not generally available without a tilde.club login.

 Before exposing data such as this to the world, it should check for an opt in file such as the .public file file test before presenting info to the outside world.
-*(should ~/.public also signify stuff like this or something else? can it be an ad-hoc opt-in file? --mc)*

 #### Shared Resources